mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I woke feeling pretty groggy this morning.
-My neck is still still but not like it was yesterday.
+My soleus were sore when my feet first hit the floor and my neck is still stiff but not like it was yesterday.

 <!---->